Tsmith5151/data-science-handbook/docs/book/nlp/transformers.md

   having an attention mechanism to create an efficient way of `focusing` on the important word in each sentence.
 - This is the problem the Transformer network addressed by using the attention mechanism.

-**Overview**
-- Transformers compute `vector-space representations` of natural language that are suitable for use in deep learning models.
-- Based solely on attention mechanisms to compute representations of its input and output without using sequence aligned RNNs or convolutions.
-- The benefit of the transformer architecture is that it helps the model to retain infinitely long sequences that were not possible from the traditional RNNs, LSTMs, and GRU
-- Still lacks contextual understanding.

 **Structure**
 - `Attention is all you need` paper used attention to improve the performance